liferay/liferay-docs/devGuide/en/chapters/05-remote-services.markdown

 So you can specify the command by either using the request parameter `cmd` or the request body.

-The Invoker command is a plain JSON map describing how JSON Web Services are called and how the results are managed.
+The Invoker command is a plain JSON map describing how JSON web services are called and how the results are managed.
 Here's an example of how to call a simple service using the Invoker: